 Confirm that your solar installer is properly licensed.
 This helps ensure that the work is done properly using current installation best practices.
 In Missouri, cities and counties have the right to issue contracting licenses.
 However, all contractors must register with the Missouri Secretary of State.

 Top-notch solar installations should come with strong workmanship and performance guarantees.
 A workmanship warranty covers installation defects, such as cracks in the panels, poor alignment, or poor wiring.
-A performance guarantee ensures a minimum energy output.
+A performance warranty ensures a minimum energy output.
 Comprehensive guarantees show that a solar company believes in its work.

 Solar energy can help lower your electric bills over time.
 When evaluating the total price and value of solar panels, make sure to consider these factors.